Evaluating Research: Author

 The author of the publication is the first thing to consider when evaluating the credibility of your source.
 There are three items you need to consider:

-Sometimes it is difficult--if not impossible--to determine the authorship of web pages because a person's name is not listed.
+Sometimes it is difficult--if not impossible--to determine the authorship of web pages because the author's name or publisher is not listed.

 Example 1: Author's Name is Found on Different Page